Butterfly effect: Differentiating types of butterfly effects

 The concept of the butterfly effect encompasses several phenomena.
 The two kinds of butterfly effects, including the sensitive dependence on initial conditions, and the ability of a tiny perturbation to create an organized circulation at large distances, are not exactly the same.
 In Palmer et al., a new type of butterfly effect is introduced, highlighting the potential impact of small-scale processes on finite predictability within the Lorenz 1969 model.
 Additionally, the identification of ill-conditioned aspects of the Lorenz 1969 model points to a practical form of finite predictability.
 These two distinct mechanisms suggesting finite predictability in the Lorenz 1969 model are collectively referred to as the third kind of butterfly effect.
 The authors in have considered Palmer et al.'s suggestions and have aimed to present their perspective without raising specific contentions.

-The third kind of butterfly effect with finite predictability, as discussed in, was primarily proposed based on a convergent geometric series, known as Lorenz's and Lilly's formulas.
-Ongoing discussions are addressing the validity of these two formulas for estimating predictability limits in.
+The third kind of butterfly effect with finite predictability was primarily proposed based on a convergent geometric series, known as Lorenz's and Lilly's formulas.
+Ongoing discussions are addressing the validity of these two formulas for estimating predictability limits.

 A comparison of the two kinds of butterfly effects and the third kind of butterfly effect has been documented.
 In recent studies, it was reported that both meteorological and non-meteorological linear models have shown that instability plays a role in producing a butterfly effect, which is characterized by brief but significant exponential growth resulting from a small disturbance.